31 (Mostly) Over-$200 Gifts For The Splurge-Worthy People On Your List

 Bookworms will especially love the Kindle Oasis, which is a pricey but appropriately advanced e-reader from Amazon.
 With a 4.6 out of 5 rating and nearly 18K reviews, it's clear the investment is well worth it.
 Says one longtime Kindle user: "[The] adjustable color temperature screen is the greatest advance in Kindles since self-illuminating screens were introduced on the first Paperwhite — period, full-stop.
 And, at least for this reader, there’s no going back after trying it out.
 It’s that good, and that much of a game changer."

-A Beautifully Designed Dog Crate
+A Dog Crate for a Design Snob

-Chances are, your furry friend hangs out in an unsightly crate that resembles a cage.
-This crate is a major upgrade that can even double as a side table.
+Chances are, your furry friend hangs out in an unsightly steel crate that resembles a cage.
+This Scandi-style bentwood pup den is a major upgrade — it’s so stylish that it can do small-space double-duty as a side table, and a nifty mechanism enables the door to slide completely out of site when the box is open for a cleaner, less clunky look.

-Chances are, your furry friend hangs out in an unsightly crate that resembles a cage.
-This crate is a major upgrade that can even double as a side table.
+Chances are, your furry friend hangs out in an unsightly steel crate that resembles a cage.
+This Scandi-style bentwood pup den is a major upgrade — it’s so stylish that it can do small-space double-duty as a side table, and a nifty mechanism enables the door to slide completely out of site when the box is open for a cleaner, less clunky look.

 The Ultimate Liquifier

-The thing about a supremely nice blender is that it's not only great for cooking and entertaining, but it can also be a life-saving, health appliance.
-Not only does this model have a mark of 4.7 out of 5 stars, but reviewers also sing its praises for how it's improved their quality of life: "I have very serious health issues & my doctors wanted to put a tube in my stomach.
-I did a lot of research & am pretty savvy about nutrition.
-I purchased the VitaMix 7500, filled my freezer with healthy fruit/vegetables & my pantry with super food powders/chia seeds/coconut oil.
+The thing about a supremely nice blender is that it's not only great for cooking and entertaining — for some, it’s nothing short of life-saving.
+Not only does Vitamix’s 7500 model have a mark of 4.7 out of 5 stars, but reviewers also sing its praises for how it's improved their quality of life: "I have very serious health issues and my doctors wanted to put a tube in my stomach.
+I did a lot of research and am pretty savvy about nutrition.
+I purchased the Vitamix 7500, filled my freezer with healthy fruit/vegetables and my pantry with super food powders, chia seeds, [and] coconut oil.
 Stopped dairy replaced with unsweetened almond milk.
 The difference in my GI tract is a miracle!
 The seeds are completely pureed as is everything else.
 It is so to easy to digest despite being amazingly high in fiber.
 You can make the most incredibly nutritious smoothies!!
 VERY easy to clean!!
 No gastroenterologist knew how to regulate my GI tract.
-VitaMix did!!!
+Vitamix did!!!
 THANK YOU!!!"
+These chef-beloved blenders are renowned for their commercial-grade purée-ing power and incredible longevity, thanks to the brand’s sophisticated motors that have been engineered to perfection over 70 years.

-The thing about a supremely nice blender is that it's not only great for cooking and entertaining, but it can also be a life-saving, health appliance.
-Not only does this model have a mark of 4.7 out of 5 stars, but reviewers also sing its praises for how it's improved their quality of life: "I have very serious health issues & my doctors wanted to put a tube in my stomach.
-I did a lot of research & am pretty savvy about nutrition.
-I purchased the VitaMix 7500, filled my freezer with healthy fruit/vegetables & my pantry with super food powders/chia seeds/coconut oil.
+The thing about a supremely nice blender is that it's not only great for cooking and entertaining — for some, it’s nothing short of life-saving.
+Not only does Vitamix’s 7500 model have a mark of 4.7 out of 5 stars, but reviewers also sing its praises for how it's improved their quality of life: "I have very serious health issues and my doctors wanted to put a tube in my stomach.
+I did a lot of research and am pretty savvy about nutrition.
+I purchased the Vitamix 7500, filled my freezer with healthy fruit/vegetables and my pantry with super food powders, chia seeds, [and] coconut oil.
 Stopped dairy replaced with unsweetened almond milk.
 The difference in my GI tract is a miracle!
 The seeds are completely pureed as is everything else.
 It is so to easy to digest despite being amazingly high in fiber.
 You can make the most incredibly nutritious smoothies!!
 VERY easy to clean!!
 No gastroenterologist knew how to regulate my GI tract.
-VitaMix did!!!
+Vitamix did!!!
 THANK YOU!!!"
+These chef-beloved blenders are renowned for their commercial-grade purée-ing power and incredible longevity, thanks to the brand’s sophisticated motors that have been engineered to perfection over 70 years.

 Advertisement